 LLM Stats Score

-The LLM Stats Score is a single 0–100 number summarizing how capable a large language model is across the dimensions that matter for real workloads: reasoning, coding, knowledge, agentic tool use, long context, and vision.
-It exists because no single public benchmark captures frontier capability, and because composite scores published elsewhere don’t expose their weights or sources.
+The LLM Stats Score is a single number summarizing how capable a large language model is across the dimensions that matter for real workloads.
+It exists because no single public benchmark captures frontier capability, and because composite scores published elsewhere rely on hand-picked weights that are hard to audit.
+Instead of a weighted average, the LLM Stats Score is a skill rating: every tracked general-capability benchmark becomes a competition between models, and a TrueSkill rating system aggregates the outcomes.

 What goes in (and what doesn’t)